nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_1.md

 !!! warning
     When you close the binder, it does NOT save your work so download any files you want to keep.

-- To download files, right-click the file you want to save, and select 'Download':
+- To download files, right-click the file you want to save, and select "Download":

     ![](../../images/snakemake_binder_download.png)

-- To close the binder, go to 'File' and click 'Shut Down':
+- To close the binder, go to "File" and click "Shut Down":

     ![](../../images/snakemake_binder_close.png)